qpfiffer/qpfiffer.com/wiki/potato.markdown

 * LTC &harr; BTC arbitrage/trading bot: Good idea.
 Don't want to do it right now.
 * vhost-'s harddrive (if he brought the right one) might have a header that doesn't match the encrypted bits.
 It's also dying.
+* None of us have enough money for a group land buy we'd be happy with.
+  Reconsider a few years down the road.